prog4biol/pfb2019/problemsets/Unix_02_problemset.md

   - `git push`
   - Visit the your GitHub repository website (on github.com) and see the file from your local repository that you just pushed up to your remote repository.

-8. Using your text editor (nano is a good one to start with) create a fasta file and name it `mysequences.txt`.
+8. Using your text editor (vi is a good one to start with) create a fasta file and name it `mysequences.txt`.
 Make sure it ends up in your problem sets files directory.

 This is fasta file format:
 ```